-"Wife".
+When the Head changes, you may need to change the RTH for others in the FU.
+For example, a female head's children may become stepchildren or children of "Wife".
 Be particularly alert about RTHs when you are interviewing someone who is NOT the head.
 A wife may refer to her children, but their RTH may actually be stepson or stepdaughter, if the head is not their father.

-[First Name, Last Name], the mover-in [Boyfriend/Girlfriend], has been in the FU for a year or more.
-Why wasn't [he/she] made [Male Head/"Wife"]?
+IO17.
+Only comes up when Boyfriend/Girlfriend in FU more than a year [First Name, Last Name], the mover-in Boyfriend/Girlfriend, has been in the FU for a year of more.
+Why isn't he/she Head/"Wife"?